Frequently Asked Questions

 Q: How can I make a bequest or planned gift?

-A: To request information about making planned gifts or lean more about the types of gifts you can make to the Whaling Museum, please contact Alison Smart at (508) 717-6850 or email@example.com.
+A: To request information about making planned gifts or learn more about the types of gifts you can make to the Whaling Museum, please contact the Museum at (508) 997-0046 x150.

-Q: What do I get a 10% discount on in the store?
+Q: As a member, what do I get a 10% discount on?

 A: Everything.
 The only items excluded are consignment pieces and items on sale.
 Of course, if the item on sale is less than your discount, you will receive the better price.